 Specific immunity is the immune response generated against a particular antigen using the production of antibodies while nonspecific immunity is the initial immune response against the vast array of foreign antigens using nonspecific antibodies and immune cells.
 This is the key difference between specific and nonspecific immunity.

-Immune response is the complex series of mechanisms that act against invasions by harmful microorganisms.
+The immune response is the complex series of mechanisms that act against invasions by harmful microorganisms.
 Without this defense, the body is vulnerable to a whole host of infections.
-Although not used by non-medical people, pathology books broadly categorize immunity into specific and non-specific immunity.
+Furthermore, immunity can be categorized into two sections as specific and non-specific immunity.

 Non-specific immunity, as the name suggests, is not specific to a certain group of micro-organisms.
 These defense mechanisms act against each and every invader of the body.
 It is very important to understand that this non-specific immune response is so formidable that only a minute amount of infections penetrates this first line of defense.

 Skin is the first barrier and the first mechanism of non-specific defense.
 Skin is a multilayered structure that contains dead cells on the outer surface and live cells in deeper layers.
 Thus, many organisms find it impossible to penetrate this physical barrier.
 Skin cells are made by cell division at the deep basal layer.
 As cells reach the outer surface, they lose their vitality and finally detach themselves and shed.
 This outward migration of cells acts against the influx of invasive organisms.
 Skin contains various glands.
 Sebaceous glands secrete sebum which has antibacterial properties.
 Moreover, sweat washes infections off as the high salt content of sweat dries micro-organisms off.